Fischler–Susskind holographic bound: History

 In the early 1970s, Jacob Bekenstein and Stephen Hawking found that black holes carry an entropy equal to one fourth of the area of the event horizon in Planck units.
 Later, in 1981, Bekenstein argued for the Bekenstein bound as a limit on the maximum thermodynamic entropy that matter could have.
-Building on this, Gerard 't Hooft suggested the holographic principle in 1994, the conjecture that the statistical entropy, of any region of spacetime, is bounded by one forth of the area of its boundary.
+Building on this, Gerard 't Hooft suggested the holographic principle in 1994, the conjecture that the statistical entropy, of any region of spacetime, is bounded by one fourth of the area of its boundary.
 This places a bound on the number of fundamental degrees of freedom present, rather than merely the thermodynamic entropy bound placing a limit on the amount of degrees of freedom that can be excited before the system collapses into a black hole.
-The next year Leonard Susskind argued that string theory may be an explicit realization of this idea, demonstrating a plausable means by which any event in a string theoretic spacetime can be mapped onto a holographic screen.
+The next year Leonard Susskind argued that string theory may be an explicit realization of this idea, demonstrating a plausible means by which any event in a string theoretic spacetime can be mapped onto a holographic screen.

 The naive version of the holographic bound initially proposed states that the entropy in some spherical spatial volume $S_V$ is bounded by its proper surface area $A$ as $S_V \leq A/4$.
 This spatial entropy bound was however shown to be inadequate as a general bound since it can be violated in many physically realistic scenarios.
 For example, it can easily be violated in closed spaces or in collapsing stars.
 It is even violated in weakly gravitating systems, since there always exists a spatial slicing that makes the boundary area arbitrarily small while keeping the enclosed entropy fixed.

 It is also violated in cosmological contexts.
 For example, in flat cosmologies with constant comoving entropy density, the bound is violated by choosing a sufficiently large sphere, since the entropy in the volume grows faster than the area of the sphere.
-This led Willy Fischler and Leonard Susskind to propose a new holographic bound, cruically by abandoning the focus on spacelike surfaces and instead by using the area to provide a bound on the entropy passing through null hypersurfaces originating from the boundary.
+This led Willy Fischler and Leonard Susskind to propose a new holographic bound, crucially by abandoning the focus on spacelike surfaces and instead by using the area to provide a bound on the entropy passing through null hypersurfaces originating from the boundary.